Nova Eifert Psychotherapy and EMDR Therapy

 What is EMDR?

-Originally developed to treat post-traumatic stress disorder (PTSD), EMDR is used by the NHS and is now used more broadly for complex trauma, attachment wounds, anxiety, phobias, grief, and performance blocks.
+Originally developed to treat post-traumatic stress disorder (PTSD), EMDR is used by the NHS and is now used more broadly for complex trauma, attachment wounds (Childhood trauma), anxiety, phobias, grief, and performance blocks.
+EMDR can help with burnout, ADHD and Austistic trauma too.
 It is recommended by organisations such as the World Health Organisation and the National Institute for Health and Care Excellence for the treatment of trauma.

 How can EMDR help me?